buq2/buq2_website_content/about/about.md

 My name is Matti Jukola.
 I currently live in Tampere, Finland and work as a development engineer at company specializing at industrial image based measurement.
-I have been working professionally with image processing / computer vision / image based measurement since 2008.
+I have been working professionally with machine learning / computer vision / image based measurement since 2008.
 I spend most of my spare time coding, learning, doing electronics and exercising.